cyranetic/rock-paper-scissors/README.md

 This is a game!
-You have 5 rounds to play against the computer.
-Enter a guess at each prompt.
-Check the console for results.
+Click either ROCK, PAPER, or SCISSORS to play against the computer.
+The first to get 5 points wins.
 Thanks for playing!